 For the past 30 years, KAPLA has provided teachers throughout Europe with a highly adaptable way of approaching many subjects: art, mathematics, expression, problem-solving, geometry… This unique wooden construction game offers a hands-on approach, getting your students engaged in the learning process in a different way.

-Integrated into courses and programmes, KAPLA has helped generations of builders develop their creativity, and has encouraged concentration, patience and perseverance.
+Integrated into courses and programmes, KAPLA has helped generations of builders develop their creativity, as well as their perseverance and their social and motor skills.
+Scroll down to read our teacher testimonials…

 You are very welcome to download our free information booklet which provides ideas on how KAPLA can be used in your classroom within a specific lesson.
 But of course, there’s always the option of emptying a box of KAPLA planks and leaving the rest to the children’s imagination…